 See how 9 ink colours perform across all 6 Fitzpatrick skin types.
-Visibility scores, fade rates, and artist notes — so you choose the right palette for your client's skin.
+Visibility scores, fade rates, and artist notes for any client's skin tone.

 Founder & Piercing Expert